What is the Equity in My Car?

 1. Find Out How Much You Still Have to Pay on the Loan

-If you get monthly statements in the mail or if you have online account access to your loan information, finding out how much you still owe on your car should be relatively easy.
+If you get monthly statements in the mail or if you have online account access to your auto loan information, finding out how much you still owe on your car should be relatively easy.

 2. Find Out How Much Your Car is Worth on the Market